-What is the economic impact of the Baltimore bridge collapse?
+What Is The Economic Impact Of The Baltimore Bridge Collapse?

-Diverted cargo and supply chain disruptions -- businesses are rushing to avoid an economic hit following the collapse of a major bridge in Baltimore as a cargo ship slammed into it this week.
+(MENAFN- Jordan Times) WASHINGTON - Diverted cargo and supply chain disruptions, businesses are rushing to avoid an economic hit following the collapse of a major bridge in Baltimore as a cargo ship slammed into it this week.

 With vessel traffic at the Port of Baltimore suspended until further notice since Tuesday's accident, experts warn of knock-on effects but say these should be manageable in the near term.